 How to clean the rig correctly in the spring

 The winter months are long and cold, which can cause the mast to get dirty or, in rare cases, damaged during storage.
 For this reason, before the mast is re-erected and the boat put back into the water, all parts should be thoroughly cleaned and maintained.
 To do so, lay the mast and all parts that go with it out on bearing blocks, so that it is accessible from all sides.
 If you are storing your boat and mast over the winter in a hall with other ships, standing rigging and mast may be subjected to contamination from grinding dust from antifouling and paint work carried out on other ships.
 Green algae infestation could also occur, which should be treated before the boat is put back into the water.
 SVB’s experts are on hand to give some tips on how to get your mast looking ship-shape again and what products to use before it is raised once more:

 - Clean the mast, rigging, all wire ropes and stays with water to remove dirt, dust and salt residues from the previous year..

 - Then wash the stays and mast profile with a sponge and a mild detergent.
 SVB's extensive range of products provides a number of solutions, such as the Yachticon sponge set and the Yachticon microfibre bristle glove.
 For cleaning the mast we recommend an aluminium mast cleaner, also from Yachticon.
 Do not use a scrubbing sponge when cleaning the mast, as this can damage the expensive anodised surface of the mast.

-3. In order to polish the mast after cleaning we recommend the aluminum polish and wax Yachticon.
-This product not only provides a clean and radiant mast, it protected by its wax content, the aluminum surface of the mast.
+- To polish the mast after cleaning we recommend Yachticon's aluminium polish and wax.
+This product not only gives the mast a clean and shiny finish, it also protects its aluminium surface.

 New rigging solutions: Halyards & Sheet Ropes by Gleistein